Hansmu/docker-tutorial/section/Introduction/Introduction.md

 Docker != containers.
 Docker is a **tool** for creating and managing containers.

 ## What is Docker?
-Docker is a container technology: A tool for creating and managing container.
+Docker is a container technology: A tool for creating and managing containers.

 Then the next question is - what is a container?
 A container is a standardized unit of software.
 A package of code and dependencies to run that code.
 E.g. NodeJS code + the NodeJS runtime.